appsignal/appsignal-elixir/README.md

 will end up in the next minor release.
 If you fix a bug open a pull request on `master`, if it's a new feature on `develop`.

+### Publishing new versions

+1. Merge the `develop` branch to `master` if necessary.
+-  Update the version number in `mix.exs`, e.g. `1.2.3`
+-  Commit the change.
+-  Tag the commit with the version number: `git tag 1.2.3`
+-  Push the changes: `git push master 1.2.3`
+-  Publish the package: `mix hex.publish`

 ## License

 The AppSignal for Elixir package source code is released under the MIT License.